dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 Author’s Note:

 It should be obvious by now that Truman’s world is somewhat different from ours, not only because it has a twelve square mile orange dome in Florida.
-Despite the differences, Truman’s version of the <i>2020 World Book Encyclopedia</i> is arranged identically to our own with just two exceptions of note:
+Despite the differences, Truman’s version of the <i>2020 World Book Encyclopedia</i> is arranged identically to our own.

+Except:

 1. His version has a few extra articles.
 These show up on the pages where they would be in our version.
 For example, both versions have <i>Carbon</i> on page 203 of Volume 3, but his version also has <i>Carbon Concrete</i> on page 204.